-The microbiome produces a number of chemicals that can, given the opportunity, influence many processes throughout the body for better and for worse.
+The microbiome produces a number of chemicals that influence many processes throughout the body for better and for worse.
 A few studies have implicated high levels of lactate (produced by gut bacteria) in chronic fatigue syndrome.
 The microbiome’s ammonia production contributes to mental difficulties and coordination problems in people with liver cirrhosis.
 Short chain fatty acids (SCFAs) are a series of microbiome byproducts that have anti-inflammatory effects and play a role in maintaining healthy body weight.
 However, some types of SCFAs may be toxic and might play a role in explaining the dietary sensitivities associated with autism spectrum disorders.

 One of the most important group of chemicals that gut bacteria produce are brain signaling chemicals.
 These molecules, like serotonin, dopamine, and norepinephrine, travel into the bloodstream and impact the body’s nervous system.
 The bacteria also play a major role in serotonin creation because they are a main source of the raw materials that cells in the brain use to make that crucial chemical.

-The details of these exact mechanisms are still murky but they likely involve the vagus nerve, which comes directly out of the brain and innervates the heart, lungs, and intestines.
+The details of these exact mechanisms are still murky but they likely involve the vagus nerve.
+This nerve comes directly out of the brain and innervates the heart, lungs, and intestines.
 This influence goes in the other direction as well.
 Stressors originally sensed by the brain and spinal cord can affect gut motility (the muscular contractions that move food through the intestines) and gut permeability (what can get into the body from the gut and what can’t).
 The second of these effects, which allows chemicals to enter the body when they otherwise wouldn’t be able to, is a critical piece to understanding the link between microbiome health and mental health.

-This inflammation is linked to a huge variety of illnesses, including Alzheimer’s Disease, Parkinson’s Disease, Multiple Sclerosis, Lupus, Celiac Disease, Crohn’s Disease, Ulcerative Colitis, Type I Diabetes, Irritable Bowel Syndrome, and Chronic Fatigue Syndrome.
+Inflammation is linked to a huge variety of illnesses, including Alzheimer’s Disease, Parkinson’s Disease, Multiple Sclerosis, Lupus, Celiac Disease, Crohn’s Disease, Ulcerative Colitis, Type I Diabetes, Irritable Bowel Syndrome, and Chronic Fatigue Syndrome.
 Many of these diseases are brain-based, demonstrating the ability of this inflammation to affect that part of the body.
 This happens remotely, via nerves leading back to the brain, and directly, by immune cells and inflammatory molecules that move to the brain to also cause inflammation.
 This sets the stage for inflammation to potentially play a role in mental health disorders.

 Inflammation in the brain causes a host of negative affects by activating immune cells in the brain.
 In an inflammatory state, these cells release chemicals that damage the crucial barrier wall between the brain and the blood.
 This allows even more harmful chemicals from around the body to enter the brain.
 With all of this going on, the brain slows production of major neurotransmitters, including serotonin, dopamine, and norepinephrine.
 These cascading steps all contribute to developing mental health disorders, such as depression and anxiety.
 They may also help explain the elevated rates of those mental issues in inflammatory disorders like Multiple Sclerosis and Inflammatory Bowel Disease.